SergioOrellanaR/face_recognizer/README.md

 # facial_recognizer

-This project is a facial recognizer app
+This project is a facial recognizer app.

 ## Getting Started